logo for pictures-of-cats.org

 Development of this breed began in 1994 almost 20 years after the beginning of the development of the Bengal Cat by Jean Sudgen Mills.

-Karen Sausman has been showing dogs (whippets and Italian Greyhounds) since the '60s and also Fox Terriers.
+The founder of this breed is Karen Sausman and she has kindly allowed me to use her own photographs to illustrate this article.
+She has been in the breeding business for 40 years and breeds a lot more than cats.
+Karen Sausman has been showing dogs (whippets and Italian Greyhounds) since the ’60s and also Fox Terriers.
 Karen also breeds Andalusian horses and Bengal cats.
 She has a lot of experience in breeding animals.
-Her website indicates to me a concerned and professional approach.
+Her website indicates to me that she takes a concerned and professional approach.

-I am guessing here, but I suspect that Karen's belief that wild animals should not be kept as pets is carried forward into the firm conviction that the Serval should not be one of the parents of the Serengeti Cat.
+I am guessing here, but I suspect that Karen’s belief that wild animals should not be kept as pets is carried forward into the firm conviction that the serval should not be one of the parents of the Serengeti Cat.

 Although in breeding from a Bengal (a 4th generation Bengal has about 12% wild blood) there will be some wild blood in the Serengeti on the face of it.
-I personally agree that wild animals should not be kept as pets.

 Appearance

-The Serengeti Cat is tall and elegant, a domestic and smaller version of the African Serval almost.
+The Serengeti Cat is tall and elegant, a domestic and smaller version of the African serval almost.
 The colors are the same as for the Bengal.

 This cat has inherited genes from a wide range of domestic and wild cats.
 Apparently the American Serengeti has larger ears than the UK Serengeti as the foundation Orientals have larger ears.